althausLuca/anomaly-injection/MA/README.md

 -n int  anomalyRepetitions

 The default lenght is 10 and number of repertitions 1.
-The factor depends When the first data row only contains numerical arguments there is assumed to be no header.
+The factor depends

 ### Plotting and saving arguments:
 -plot\
 -legendoff\